The Practicalities of Litigating Digital Rights

 Determining a strategy

 A holistic litigation strategy is as much about the anticipated outcome as it is about the steps needed to reach that outcome.
 Developing a strategy can take some time, particularly when there is a long-term vision.
 However, time is not always available, and strategies sometimes have to be developed very quickly.
-Whether it is urgent or protracted there are three key tenants for every litigation strategy, and in this regard the tripod analogy is useful.
-In order for a tripod to be balanced and useable each leg needs to be of equal length and strength.
+Whether it is urgent or protracted there are three key tenets for every litigation strategy, and in this regard the tripod analogy is useful.
+In order for a tripod to be balanced and useable, each leg needs to be of equal length and strength.
 The same rationale is applicable to a litigation strategy, with the three being:

 - Procedural considerations.